Code-Institute-Submissions/sneakerfans-ms3/README.md

 1. By implementing appropriate user forms.
 1. By implementing access to parts of the site otherwise hidden for non registered users.
 1. Appropriate social links in the footer.
-1. Using an attractive hero image and branding on the home page and show a selecting of fan favourite sneakers.
+1. Using an attractive hero image and branding on the home page and show a selection of fan favourite sneakers.

 ## Structure: